sdcondon/SwashbuckleDynamicLocalization/README.md

 ## Features and Roadmap

 - [x] Basic implementation.
-- [ ] Submit a very polite pull request for Swashbuckle so that it can actually work.
+- [ ] Submit a very polite pull request for Swashbuckle so that it can work without the reflection-using-hack.
 - [ ] Add logic for response descriptions to ResourceOperationFilter.
 - [ ] Documentation Filter (and might need some more SwaggerDocsConfig extensions) for localising other swagger doc entries - the title, for example.
 - [ ] For the resource lookups in the operation and schema filters, only require as much of the namespace as is necessary to be unique.